pagadesantosh/all_about_front_end/interview_questions_company_based/16/round1.md

 ### Design/Development:

-1. **Micro Frontends Approach**:
+1. **Micro Frontend Approach**:
-   - Utilize the micro frontends architecture, where each main component (header, footer, navigation, content) is developed and deployed as an independent application.
+   - Utilize the micro frontend architecture, where each main component (header, footer, navigation, content) is developed and deployed as an independent application.
    - This allows teams to work on each section using the most suitable framework for that component's needs.

 2. **Web Components**: